malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 **Examples of usage of Arduino Uno pin names**

-This section provides a few examples with guidelines on using Arduino Uno pin names.
+This section provides a few examples with guidelines on using Arduino Uno pin names on official example applications.
 It's not a guide to use Mbed Drivers API (please refer to the [documentation](https://os.mbed.com/docs/mbed-os/latest/apis/drivers.html) for details).

 It's possible to use digital signals in both Dx and Ax pins: